 To tackle these issues, a new system of sectoral collective bargaining should be established for adult social care in England.
-This system would involve the creation of an Adult Social Care Sector Forum, comprising employers, unions, independent experts and other key civil society stakeholders, under the oversight of the relevant government ministry (currently the Ministry of Employment).
+This system would involve the creation of an Adult Social Care Sector Forum, comprising employers, unions, independent experts and other key

+Isaac Stanley, Adrienne Buller & Mathew Lawrence civil society stakeholders, under the oversight of the relevant government ministry (currently the Department for Work and Pensions).
 The task of the forum would be to negotiate issues around pay, employment conditions and training opportunities, on an ongoing basis.
 Various models and proposals exist for the running of such a forum, with examples being the Sectoral Employment Commissions proposed by the Institute of Employment Rights or the Fair Work Wales Forum in Social Care, as recommended by the Fair Work Commission.

-The UK government should legislate to establish a new system of sectoral collective bargaining for Adult Social Care in England: the Adult Social Care Sector Forum.
+Recommendation 12: The UK government should legislate to establish a new system of sectoral collective bargaining for Adult Social Care in England: the Adult Social Care Sector Forum.

-4.7 The adult social care sector as part of a green industrial strategy
+The adult social care sector as part of a green industrial strategy

 Given the negative impact of accelerating climate change and environmental degradation on public and individual health and wellbeing, the care system will benefit enormously from a rapid reduction in carbon emissions.
-What's more, as currently stands, the sector is a small but significant contributor: the NHS and social care system in England account for between 4 and 5 percent of total emissions.
-There is a double imperative to seek to rapidly decarbonise the care sector as part of a Green New Deal alongside the wider 'greening' effects of an economy recentred around care.
+What is more, as it currently stands, the sector is a small but significant contributor: despite cutting emissions by 18.5%, according to the NHS Sustainable Development Unit, even with a 27% increase in clinical activity over the same period, the NHS and social care still generates 5.4% of the UK's total carbon emissions.
+There is a double imperative to seek to rapidly decarbonise the care sector as part of a Green New Deal alongside the wider 'greening' effects of an economy recentred around care, with any transformative reduction in England and wider UK emissions requiringrequiring a comprehensive strategy for actively decarbonising the sector.